oddlama/vane/README.md

 - [x] Automatically generated resource pack will provide client side translations
 - [x] Builtin lightweight permissions plugin (permission groups, group inheritance, live editing).
       For better control, all default permissions are revoked and need to be added explicitly.
 - [x] The server can be automatically stopped after a specified duration without players.
-Using this together with **(TODO insert waterfall plugin)** will allow you to save server resources while nobody is online.
+      Using this together with **(TODO insert waterfall plugin)** to start the server on demand will allow you to save server resources while nobody is online.
 - [x] Inaccessible commands will not be shown to players (sends "Unknown Command" instead)
 - [x] Slightly colorized chat message format for better readability
 - [x] Convenience commands for time, weather, gamemode, spawn, ...